 Caring for children's feet starts from birth.
 Find out more about how to look after your child's feet and how to keep them in tiptop condition.

-Links to trusted information about foot ulcers.
+Links to our information partners' articles about foot ulcers and foot care.

 Clubfoot is a birth abnormality that makes one or both of a baby's feet pointed and twisted.
 The condition doesn't hurt the baby and can be treated.
 Learn more here.